-The Town Council and Local Councillors consider that there is a perimeter car park around the site, however, Officers disagree with this statement.
+The Town Council and Local Councillors consider that there is a perimeter car park around the site, however, Officers disagree with this suggestion.
 Across much of the site, parking is provided alongside the proposed dwellings or in small car parking areas to serve the apartment blocks which are positioned discretely away from the main highway.
-It is recognised that there would be some areas where there was a prevalence of parking in front of the dwellings (rather to the side of the dwellings as preferred to avoid vast expanses of car parking surrounding residential sites).
+It is recognised however that there would be some areas where there was a prevalence of parking in front of the dwellings (rather to the side of the dwellings as preferred).
 For example, in the south western section of the site, there is a reasonable proportion of parking which would sit adjacent to the highway.
-However, it must be noted that this is a constrained site where the proposed dwellings fronting the canal are required to have a dual aspect both facing towards the canal and highway in order to provide an appropriate design.
+However, it must be noted that this is a constrained part of the site where the proposed dwellings fronting the canal are required to have a dual aspect both facing towards the canal and highway in order to provide an appropriate design.
 In order to strike a balance between the most effective use of land and providing an appropriate form of design, it is considered that the proposed parking layout is acceptable and is not harmful to the character of the area.

-As amended, the proposals are considered to accord with the NPPF and Local Plan Policies, BE1, HE1 and HE2.
+As amended, the proposals are considered to represent a high quality design in this sensitive canalside location which will provide significant visual enhancements within the area and therefore accord with the NPPF and Local Plan Policies, BE1, HE1 and HE2.